yatiml/yatiml/docs/tutorial.rst

 You've reached the end of this tutorial, which means that you have seen all the major features that YAtiML has.
 If you haven't already started, now is the time to start making your awn YAML-based file format.
-You may want to have a look at the :doc:`API documentation<apidocs/yatiml>`, and if you get stuck, there is the :doc:`problem_solving` section to help you out.
+You may want to have a look at the :doc:`API documentation<api>`, and if you get stuck, there is the :doc:`problem_solving` section to help you out.